gonodono/adbsms/README.md

   This option is the most straightforward of the two.
 However, on Marshmallow and above, you will be able to view only `inbox` and `sent` messages.

-+ Full access, by assuming the default SMS app role.
++ Full access, by temporarily assuming the default SMS app role.

   This one will grant you full read and write access on each applicable version, but your messaging will be largely nonfunctional while adbsms is the default.
-  The only fallback facility currently provided is (optional) incoming SMS processing and storage.
-Nothing else is handled, aside from some very simplistic event logs, and there is no way to send anything out.
+  The only fallback facility currently provided is (optional) incoming SMS processing and storage to the Provider.
+Nothing else is handled, aside from some very simplistic event logs for a few things, and there is no way to send anything out.

 After enabling the desired option, queries can be made as they usually are over adb by replacing the authority in any `content://sms` URI with `adbsms`.